InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-18-about-the-author.md

-After my service to this nation, the State has refused to compensate me or my family for our sacrifices, and so the only way I (and some of our other clergy) can afford food, clothes, a terminal for programming or a place to stay is by the graciousness of our supporters.
+After my service to this nation, the State has refused to compensate me or my family for our sacrifices, and so the only way I (and some of our other clergy) can afford food, clothes, a terminal for programming or a place to stay, is by the graciousness of our supporters.

 If you choose to make a tax-exempt donation to our organization,